intbio/vmd-conda/README.md

 - vmd_1.9.3_py is VMD made with
      - For Mac: MACOSXX86_64 LP64 FLTKOPENGL FLTK TK  TCL PTHREADS  ACTC COLVARS  LIBTACHYON  LIBPNG NETCDF TDCONNEXION PYTHON   NUMPY

+UNFORTUNATELY vmd_1.9.3_py does not run in graphics mode under OSX, although is usable in text mode with python.

 ## Building